 Barry has played with, toured with, and recorded with many of the most noteworthy vocalists of the second half of the 20th Century.
 Here are some of his credits:

-In 1964 Barry was drafted into the Army.
-He had the incredibly good fortune to be assigned to the NORAD Band in Colorado Springs, Colorado where he got the opportunity to study with the legendary guitarist Johnny Smith.
+In 1964 Barry Zweig was drafted into the Army.
+He had the incredibly good fortune to be assigned to the NORAD Band in Colorado Springs, CO, where he got the opportunity to study with the legendary guitarist Johnny Smith.
 After his discharge from the Army he soon was called to join the Buddy Rich band.
-He played on two albums with Buddy Rich including one with Sammy Davis Jr. Sammy must have heard something he liked because he asked Barry to be his guitarist.
+He played on two albums with Buddy Rich including one with Sammy Davis Jr. Mr Davis soon asked Barry to be his guitarist.
 Barry toured with Sammy Davis Jr. for fourteen months.

 Email Barry at: email@example.com